Drum brake: History

 The modern automobile drum brake was first used in a car made by Maybach in 1900, although the principle was only later patented in 1902 by Louis Renault.
-He used woven asbestos lining for the drum brake lining, as no alternative dissipated heat like the asbestos lining, though Maybach had used a less sophisticated drum brake.
+He used woven asbestos lining for the drum brake lining, as no alternative material dissipated heat more effectively, though Maybach had used a less sophisticated drum brake.
 In the first drum brakes, levers and rods or cables operated the shoes mechanically.
 From the mid-1930s, oil pressure in a small wheel cylinder and pistons (as in the picture) operated the brakes, though some vehicles continued with purely mechanical systems for decades.
 Some designs have two wheel cylinders.

 As the shoes in drum brakes wear, brakes required regular manual adjustment until the introduction of self-adjusting drum brakes in the 1950s.
 Drum brakes are also prone to brake fade with repeated use.

 Jaguar Cars fielded three cars equipped with disc brakes at Le Mans in 1953, where they won, in large part due to their superior braking over drum-equipped rivals.
 This spelled the beginning of the end for drum brakes in passenger cars.
 From the 1960s to the 1980s, disc brakes gradually replaced drum brakes on the front wheels of cars (which receive the majority of braking force).
 Now practically all cars use disc brakes on the front wheels, and many use disc brakes on all four wheels.

 In the United States, the Jeep CJ-5 (manufactured by AM General) was the final automobile (produced for the United States Postal Service) to use front drum brakes when it was phased out in 1986.
 However, drum brakes are still often used on the rear wheels, and for parking brakes.
 Some vehicles utilize a "drum-in-hat" parking brake, where the brake shoes are arranged inside the center portion (hat) of a disc brake rotor, which acts as the drum.

 Early brake shoes contained asbestos.
-When working on brake systems of older cars, care must be taken not to inhale any dust present in the brake assembly.
 After the United States Federal Government began to regulate asbestos production, brake manufacturers had to switch to non-asbestos linings.
 Owners initially complained of poor braking with the replacements, but brake technology eventually advanced to compensate.
 A majority of daily-driven older vehicles have been fitted with asbestos-free linings.
 Many other countries have also prohibited the use of asbestos in brakes.